-Faculty, 2012-13: Beth R.J.
-Abdella (Chemistry), bio-organic chemistry; Douglas Beussman (Chemistry), analytical and bioanalytical chemistry; Eric S. Cole (Biology), developmental biology (on leave); Jay Demas (Biology, Physics), biological physics, neuroscience; Steven Freedberg (Biology), bioinformatics, evolutionary ecology; Kim Kandl (Biology), genetics, molecular biology, cell biology; Laura Listenberger (Biology, Chemistry), molecular cell biology, biochemistry, lipid biology; Gregory Muth (Chemistry), biochemistry, organic chemistry; Jean Porterfield (Biology), genetics, evolution, molecular systematics; Kathleen Shea (Biology), population genetics, conservation; Anne Walter (Biology), biophysics, membranes, physiology
+Faculty, 2014-15: Beth R.J.
+Abdella (Chemistry), bio-organic chemistry (on leave); Douglas Beussman (Chemistry), analytical and bioanalytical chemistry; Lisa Bowers (Biology), microbiology, synthetic biology, molecular biology, genetics; Eric S. Cole (Biology), developmental biology; Jay Demas (Biology, Physics), biological physics, neuroscience; Steven Freedberg (Biology), bioinformatics, evolutionary ecology; Kim Kandl (Biology), genetics, molecular biology, cell biology (on leave Fall semester); Laura Listenberger (Biology, Chemistry), molecular cell biology, biochemistry, lipid biology; Gregory Muth (Chemistry), biochemistry, organic chemistry; Anne Walter (Biology), biophysics, membranes, physiology

 Biomolecular science incorporates a wide range of traditional scientific fields.
 Expanding interest in the intersections of disciplines such as biology, chemistry, computer science, mathematics, psychology, and physics has led to the development and growth of new scientific areas.
 Biochemistry and molecular biology have been recognized as interdisciplinary sciences for many years.
 Newer on the scene are fields such as bioinformatics, molecular evolution, and biophysical chemistry.